Courses

 As well as looking at the theoretical basis of RRI this course will also take a hands-on approach by exploring a variety of tools and procedures that can help operationalise and implement a robust notion of responsibility within research and innovation practices.

-Primarily, this skills track is for researchers with an active interest in data science or AI research and innovation.
+Primarily, this course is for researchers with an active interest in data science or AI research and innovation.
 This doesn't mean you have to be a data scientist, or a researcher using R or Python to analyse data.
 You could be an ethicist, sociologist, or someone with an interest in law and policy.
-However, the module is oriented towards research issues and related topics.
+However, the course is oriented towards research issues and related topics.

 Get Started